tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

 const tolgee = TolgeeBase().init();

 export const TolgeeNextProvider = ({ locale, locales, children }: Props) => {
+  // this will synchronize tolgee for server and client first render
-  const tolgeeSSR = useTolgeeSSR(tolgee, locale, locales);
+  // and ensures that tolgee is properly initialized (with language and cache) const tolgeeSSR = useTolgeeSSR(tolgee, locale, locales);
   const router = useRouter();